Amodio/debian-config/README.md

 Hope you'll like it; I enjoy feedbacks (bugs, etc) :-)

 THIS PROJECT IS CURRENTLY NOT DIRECTLY USABLE (see the `TODO` file).
+Load music into MPD. => as it is too long to run, user has to run it.